8x8-dxi/ContactNowAPI/ECNOW.md

 Filters

     One of these is required:
-        **table**: the campaign table name
+    table: the campaign table name
-        **dataset**: the dataset id
+    dataset: the dataset id

     id: match a record on its ID field
     outcome: match outcomecode or comma seperated list of outcomecodes
     agent: agent specific records
     ddi: match any phone numbers in the HomePhone, WorkPhone, MobilePhone
     search: array of search params eg `array("firstname" => "john", "lastname" => "c")`

 Defaults